 So the choice is yours: less fat or less expensive.
 When the budget is lean, the less-expensive option wins every time if it’s left up to me.
 And if you’re grilling, you don’t have to bother with draining the grease – it drips right into the coals.

 Pressure Cooker Meals Beat Sweating it Out in the Kitchen

-Chili is often a fall favorite, but it can be great in the summer as well.
+Chili is often a fall favorite, but it can be great in the summer or any season.
 For instance, the new Simple Summer Recipe cookbook has a summer chili recipe and an open-faced chili sandwich recipe.
 Oh, and don’t forget chili hotdogs during your July 4th celebrations.

 Pressure Cooker Chili

 - 1 sweet onion

 - 1 can Rotel Regular Diced Tomatoes & Green Chilies